 - Not providing a clear breakdown of prices online so families can compare like‑for-like funeral packages;

 - Luring in customers with low-cost deals and then selling more expensive options once they are in the branch;

 - Using family names to give the impression branches are independent when they are, in fact, owned by the same group

 What are the lessons for the funeral industry in Australia?

 eziFunerals, Founder, Peter Erceg believes that the issues found by the CMA raises similar concerns about funeral prices in Australia.
-“People organising a funeral with the large corporate chains can be exploited at one of the most emotional and stressful times in their lives.
+“People organising a funeral can be exploited at one of the most emotional and stressful times in their lives.
 Huge upfront costs and unclear fees are far too common, with thousands of dollars of ‘extras’ regularly added for items not wanted or needed by unwary consumers.”

 Here in Australia, the funeral service industry is dominated by two publicly listed companies, being InvoCare Limited (ASX: IVC) and Propel Funeral Partners Ltd (ASX: PFP).
 InvoCare owns well known brands such as White Lady Funerals, Simplicity Funerals and Value Funerals.
 Between them they likely account for more than 40% of the Australian funeral industry, following aggressive acquisitions to grow market share and profits for shareholders